pyrocko/pyrocko/doc/apps_cake_manual.rst

     Name or depth [km] of interface to select

-Command Line Examples
+Command line examples
 ---------------------

-Plot P and p Phases
+Plot P and p phases
 ^^^^^^^^^^^^^^^^^^^

 Ten receiver distances ranging from 100 km to 1000 km and a source depth of 10km.